daydream05/gatsby-theme-contentful-portfolio/README.md

 - Uses Theme-UI
 - (Almost) every component can be styled using theme-ui [variants](https://theme-ui.com/guides/variants#themeable-layout-components)
 - (Almost) every component is extendeable.

+**Future features:**
+- Full dark mode support
+- Pagination and infinite scrolling
+- "Related projects" at the bottom of each projects

+**Bugs fixing**
+- a lot. need help.

 ## Pre-requisites